emacs-mirror/emacs/mps/manual/source/topic/root.rst

 Thread roots
 ------------

-Every thread's registers and control stack potentially contain references to allocated objects, so should be registered as a root by calling :c:func:`mps_root_create_reg` or :c:func:`mps_root_create_reg_masked`.
-It's not easy to write a scanner for the registers and the stack: it depends on the operating system, the processor architecture, and in some cases on the compiler.
-For this reason, the MPS provides :c:func:`mps_stack_scan_ambig` (and in fact, this is the only supported stack scanner).
+Every thread's :term:`registers` and :term:`control stack` potentially contain references to allocated objects, so should be registered as a root by calling :c:func:`mps_root_create_stack`.

-A stack scanner needs to know how to find the bottom of the part of the stack to scan.
+The MPS's stack scanner needs to know how to find the bottom of the part of the stack to scan.
 The bottom of the relevant part of stack can be found by taking the address of a local variable in the function that calls the main work function of your thread.
 You should take care to ensure that the work function is not inlined so that the address is definitely in the stack frame below any potential roots.

 .. index::
    single: Scheme; thread root